phalcon-orphanage/docs/zh/reference/url.rst

     <link rel="stylesheet" href="{{ static_url("css/style.css") }}" type="text/css" />

-¾²Ì¬ URI Óë ¶¯Ì¬ URI£¨Static vs. Dynamic Uris£©
+é™æ€ URI ä¸ åŠ¨æ€ URIï¼ˆStatic vs. Dynamic Urisï¼‰
 -----------------------
 This component allow you to set up a different base uri for static resources in the application: